 Invented by LinkResearchTools after years of research and calculations, this metric determines the quality of a website according to its strength and trustworthiness.
 It analyzes data in real time from over 24 sources including Google, Moz, SEMRush, MajesticSEO, Sistrix, and many more.

 The LRT Power metric is the perfect replacement for Google’s outdated PageRank™.
 Since Google lost interest in updating PageRank, we made our own metric that’s a reliable source for live, actionable data.

 Our LRT Power metric evaluates the strength of a website based on the number and power of links.
 It helps you quickly determine the strongest page, domain, or top domain, and make a qualitative statement regarding the quality of a link.

 The LRT Trust metric helps you evaluate the quality of a link by calculating the inheritance of trust from trusted sites.

 It’s comparable to the TrustRank patent and indicates the implied trust of the page in Google.
 This works on many levels.
 For example, it still make sense to get a link from a blog linked to by many trusted sites, like Universities.

-Set of CEMPER Power & Trust Metrics
+Set of LRT Power & Trust Metrics

-- Trust – Indicates the implied trust of the page in Google according to a system similar to Trust Rank patent.
+- Trust – Indicates the implied trust of the page in Google (similar to TrustRank)

-- Power*Trust – The one metric you need for judgment on link quality
+- Power*Trust – The product of Power and Trust – the one metric you need to quickly judge link quality.

 - Power-dom – The strength of the domain